aplteam/Cider/mkdocs/docs/api.md

 `quietFlag`

-: Set the flag to stop Cider printing messages to the session.
+: Flag to stop Cider printing messages to the session.
 (They are still returned in the function‘s result.)

-`suppressLX`
+`suppressInit`

-: Set the flag to stop Cider executing the project’s [initialisation](configuration.md#init) function.
+: Flag to stop Cider executing the project’s [initialisation](configuration.md#init) function.
 Defaults to 0.

 : For example, an automated build process might open a project without initialising it.